 Despite the potential Page Speed Report has in facilitating SEO and website performance, there are limitations that have a part to play in the conversation.

-As mentioned, Page Speed Report is currently experimental and very much in its infancy.
 The implication remains that whilst the tool is available to the public, not all website owners will have data available to review.
 According to Google, if a website is new to Search Console or there is not enough visitor data in the CrUX report, there is insufficient meaningful information to create relevant speed data.
 More simply, this is an issue arising from an SEO perspective.
 Websites that do not generate sufficient traffic are likely to have no data available during this ‘experimental’ stage.

 Secondly, the date that the report was ‘last updated’ as a whole may not necessarily correspond to the date a particular issue was ‘first detected’.
 This discrepancy implies that data can be outdated and have an impact on the accuracy of the report.
 To combat this, it is imperative to ‘validate fix’ and wait for the changes to be reflected in the report before using it to make strategic decisions.